JenniferEinstein/l3-debug-challenge-backend/README.md

 ## Setup

+You may want to clone your forked frontend and backend applications into one folder but it is not required.

 ### Frontend Setup

-You will need to download the [frontend application](https://github.com/jdrichards-pursuit/debug-challenge-frontend) and run it locally on port 3000.
+- `fork` and `clone` the [frontend application](https://github.com/jdrichards-pursuit/debug-challenge-frontend) and run it locally on port 3000.

-- `clone` this application
-- `cd` into the app
+- `cd` into the app directory
+- `cd` into the frontend directory
 - run `npm install`
 - run `npm run dev`
-- you don't need to add `.env` file
+- you don't need to add a `.env` file
 - navigate to `localhost:3000` and you will not see the app due to the bugs

 ### Backend Setup

-You will need to download the [backend application](https://github.com/jdrichards-pursuit/debug-challenge-backend) and run it locally on port 3003.
+- `fork` and `clone` the [backend application](https://github.com/jdrichards-pursuit/debug-challenge-backend) and run it locally on port 3003.
+- `cd` into the app directory
 - `cd` into the backend application
 - run `npm install`
 - add `.env` file based on `.env.EXAMPLE` file